 Business Essentials Certificate, Terry Scholar

 If you do have paid job experience or relevant internships, list those first with the name of the company, its location and the year(s) you interned.
-Then provide 2-3 bullet points highlighting your achievements with action verbs during your time in those positions.
+Then provide two to three bullet points highlighting your achievements with action verbs during your time in those positions.
 Include any measurable successes you had with numbers where possible.
 For example, your experience section might look something like this:

 Press Release Editing Intern

-- Spearheaded a team to edit incoming press releases with short turn-around times
+Spearheaded a team of three interns to edit incoming press releases with short turnaround times

-- Coordinated with team to implement editing guidelines which reduced time to publish by 20%
+Coordinated with the team to implement editing guidelines which reduced time to publish by 20%

 When an employer reviews your resume, they’re looking to understand why you’d make a valuable addition to their team.
 Listing your skills is a way to quickly communicate your ability to succeed in the role.
 Include a combination of hard skills (i.e., skills you learned through education and experience like software programs or foreign languages) and soft skills (i.e., personality traits and skills you can apply to any job like problem-solving and time management).